 If you have questions about SEND, or are struggling to cope, please get in touch to let us know.
 We want to support you, your child and your family.

-To see what support is available to you locally, have a look at your local authority's local offer.
-Wigan Council publishes information about the local offer on their website:
+To see what support is available to you locally, have a look at the Wigan Authorities published information about the local offer that is found on their website: